tflo/EditBox-Font-Improver/readme.md

 `/efi f` : Show the complete list of installed fonts (the status display only shows a part).
 Synonyms: `/efi fonts`
 `/efi unisize` : Use EFI’s font size also for addons that have their own size setting.
 `/efi ownsize` : Do not override the font size setting of addons that come with their own size setting (this is the default).
+`/efi r` : Refresh setup.
+Use this if a target has lost the correct font, or something went wrong with the setup at login.
 `/efi h` : Show the help text with all commands and arguments explained.
 Synonyms: `/efi help`

 ### Font Selection